sysujjlab/sysujjlab.github.io/content/authors/YuchenWang/_index.md

   - Graduated Students
 ---

 Yuchen Wang received the B.Sc. degree from Sun Yat-sen University, Shenzhen, China, in 2022, and the M.S. degree in Electronic Information from Sun Yat-sen University, Shenzhen, China, in 2025.
-He is currently working at China Southern Power Grid Company Limited.
+He is currently working at China Southern Power Grid Company Limited(南方电网).

 His research interests include the design of high dynamic range and multi-mode image sensors.